PSYCHOL 2007 - Psychology in Society

 3. Social Psychology Quiz - Electronic Submission

 4. Exam – 2 Hours during Examination period in Semester 2.
-Consists of Multiple Choice and short answer questions.
+Consists of Multiple Choice questions.

 SubmissionAll work is to be electronically submitted except for the written exam during the Examination period.